lmedini/newman-reorder-requests/README.md

   - `postman.setNextRequest()` lines are commented in the transformed collection -> make sure nothing else is useful on these lines
 - flattens the collection folder hierarchy (at least of one level) -> may produce multiple folders if subfolders are split during the reordering operation (can help to understand the different steps of the workflow, so let's call this a feature...)
 - preserves collection metadata (eg. name and variables) -> use `pm.collectionVariables` and not `pm.environmentVariables` in scripts
-- searches for Postman collections in the `collections` folder -> make sure to create it if not present after clone, and to place collections in there; if no collection file name passed as argument, will process all JSON files in this fiolder
+- searches for Postman collections in the `collections` folder -> make sure to create it if not present after clone, and to place collections in there; if no collection file name passed as argument, will process all JSON files in this folder
 - allows for passing options to newman runner (see below)

 ## Installation